 Hiromi Goto is an emigrant from Japan who gratefully resides in Lekwungen Territory.
 Her first novel, Chorus of Mushrooms, won the 1995 Commonwealth Writers’ Prize Best First Book, Canada and Caribbean Region, and was the co-winner of the Canada-Japan Book Award.
 Her second adult novel, The Kappa Child, was awarded the 2001 James Tiptree Jr. Memorial Award.
 She’s published three novels for children and youth, a book of poetry, and a collection of short stories (adult).
 Her other honours include The Sunburst Award and the Carl Brandon Parallax Award.

 Hiromi's most recent book, Shadow Life (2021) with artist Ann Xu and published by First Second Books, is her first graphic novel.
-She is currently at work trying to decolonize her relationship to writing, and to be a responsible guest on Indigenous Lands.
+She is currently at work trying to decolonize her relationship to writing and the land.

 Hiromi Goto is represented by Cooke McDermid